Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis

-\paragraph*{Properties (2A)-(2D)} The properties of the component $g_{2,CV}$ designed to capture the between inequality are much more severely violated compared to that of $g_{1,CV}$ designed to capture the within inequality.
+\paragraph*{Properties (2A)-(2D)} The properties of the between-group residual $g_{2,CV}$ are much more severely violated compared to the within-group residual $g_{1,CV}$.

-(2A) does not hold -- from the right-hand side plot of Figure \ref{fig:CV_DCP} it is obvious that level of $g_{2,CV}$ are not horizontal.
+(2A) does not hold as from the right-hand side plot of Figure \ref{fig:CV_DCP} it is obvious that level of $g_{2,CV}$ are not horizontal.
 That plot also makes it clear that (2B) does not hold either.
 It shows the level (dashed horizontal line) corresponding to $z_3=1/3$ and gives an example of the curve (red) which is monotonic on the simplex.
-If we look at the movement along this curve increasing in $z_3$ (it is always below $1/3$), we see that first, the colours change from lighter to darker and then at some point move back from a darker to a lighter colour.
-We can also construct curves with clear violations also in the area $z_3>1/3$.
-Thus, the between--group component may decrease (increase) following redistributions that increase (decrease) differences in subgroup means.
+If we look at the movement along this curve increasing in $z_3$ (it is always below $1/3$), we see that first, the colors change from lighter to darker and then at some point move back from a darker to a lighter color.
+We can also construct curves with clear violations in the area $z_3>1/3$.
+Thus, the between-group residual may decrease (increase) following redistributions that increase (decrease) differences in subgroup means.

 (2C) does not hold as $g_{2,CV}$ can take negative values -- e.g. for $z=(0,1/2,1/2)$ or $z=(1/2,0,1/2)$.
-When between–group components are negative, one might conclude that they no longer admit a natural interpretation as contributions to inequality.
+When the between–group residual is negative, one might conclude that it no longer admits a natural interpretation as a contribution to inequality.